jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/jsBasics/dataTypesAndScoping/dataTypesAndScoping.md

 In the attempt at sorting the topics covered throughout the semester, into manageable categories, we've come to realize that `Data Types` and `Scoping`, are essential in understanding the fundamentals of JavaScript.

-We therefore deemed it appropriate to start out with this.
+On the basis of that, we thought it appropriate to start out with this.

 ## Data Types

 In total there are 8 data types in JavaScript.

 ### Primitive Data Types
-The following 5, are the primitive data types:
+The following 5, are the primitive data types (single value):

 <table>
   <tr>